- Special Reports

 India struggles with a worsening water crisis that includes plummeting water tables.
 Global warming increasingly threatens both the annual monsoon rains essential to life on the subcontinent and the Himalayan glaciers and snows long considered eternal.
 The vast majority of India’s farmers exploit land holdings smaller than 5 acres and as small as half an acre.
 They have had difficulty coping with the opening of India’s agricultural sector to market forces and the elimination of price supports for crops such as cotton.
 Many have borrowed money at usurious rates from private lenders to pay for more expensive hybrid and genetically modified seeds, which has plunged them into debt they cannot pay off.
 Arable land is shrinking as urban expansion and manufacturing gobble up thousands of acres of farmland.
 During the past decade that brought prosperity to so many in India, more than 25,000 Indian farmers committed suicide.
 An emboldened Maoist insurgency continues to expand its influence, staging violent attacks and assassinations with impunity.

 While farmers struggle, agricultural production cannot meet demand.
 Rising food prices are fueling inflation, causing real suffering among the 850 million Indians who struggle to live on less than $2 per day.
 One of the ironies of democratic India is that it is the poor who vote.
-2 The current government has many reasons for placing agriculture at the center of the new budget.

 India, long one of the most productive agricultural regions of the world, could not meet its basic need for food grains during the early years of the nation’s independence.
 The Green Revolution of the 1960s and 1970s dramatically improved yields in India.
 With considerable national pride, India boasted that it had achieved not only self-sufficiency in food grains, but had become a grain-exporting nation.
 In 2006, however, for the first time since the Green Revolution, and in part because of changes in agricultural policy, India had to import wheat.
 India will again have to import food grains in 2007.